niconan/niconan.github.io/source/index.html.md

 Currently pursing a B.S. in computer science at the Rochester Institute of Technology.
 Starting off a freshman studying finance, I found I much preferred spending my time trying to understand Super Nintendo game programming than stock numbers.

 After a year and a half of formal instruction in computer science I began working at Intel in California.
-While there I attended Viking Code School to up my programming abilities, and completed a couple side projects.
+While there I attended Viking Code School to up my programming abilities, and completed a couple of side projects.

 I’m currently working for mySpiderweb, a startup based out of Rochester, NY.